 Happiness = Reality – Expectations.
-Stress is what happens when there is a gap between what we what to happen in our world and what actually happens.
+Stress is what happens when there is a gap between what we want to happen in our world and what actually happens.
 To use the words of Stephen Covey, "frustration is a function of our expectations."
 You would never be stressed if you didn't have any expectations.
-Sadly though, humans appear have an infinite capacity for taking things for granted.
+Sadly though, humans appear to have an infinite capacity for taking things for granted.
 We forget that the average person today lives better, lives longer, and has access to better creature comforts than ancient kings, lords, and emperors.
 We forget that around 80% of the world’s population lives on less than $10 a day.
 Half live on less than $2.50.
 We take for granted our achievements, technology, relationships, and health.
 Keep perspective.
 In moments of stress, ask yourself:

 - Is this a first world problem?

 - Am I suffering from great expectations?

 Stress Quotient Assessment

 Since it may be helpful for individuals and teams experiencing elevated levels of stress related to the Covid-19 restrictions, we have partnered with our supplier TTI Success Insights (ANZ) to offer complimentary Stress Quotient assessments in the month of July 2021.
 Simply email our team at firstname.lastname@example.org to request more information and/or a complimentary assessment.
 We're here to help.

 In the meantime, download the Stress Quotient Infographic.